State's cases rise of 13,871 is highest since July; deaths increase by 137

 State testing sites also were closed Thursday and Friday.

-Florida was among 13 states reporting triple-digit increases of deaths Tuesday as the U.S. set a record for most fatalities reported in one day, 3,725, surpassing the mark of 3,682 on Dec.
-16.
+Florida was among 12 states reporting triple-digit increases of deaths Wednesday.
+The U.S. set a record for most fatalities reported in one day, 3,744, surpassing the mark of 3,725 the day before.

-Deaths rose by 101 on Tuesday with the last time Florida's death increase for one day was in triple figure was 121 on Wednesday.
+Deaths rose by 101 on Tuesday with the last time Florida's death increase for one day was in triple figure was 121 last Wednesday.

 Tuesday's cases increase was 12,075 and last Wednesday it was 11,384.